franfafdaf/IAC_23autumn_Group17-Coursework/README.md

   </div>

 ### Forwarding Logic
-Forwarding is necessary when the result of an instruction is required by subsequent instructions before it has been written back to the register.
+Forwarding is necessary when the result of an instruction is used by subsequent instructions before it has been written to the register.
 Consider the following program snippet as an example, where the value of `s8` needs to be forwarded:
 ```s
 add s8, s4, s5
 sub s2, s8, s3